 Discount rates are based on a weighted average cost of capital calculation for the relevant markets and in the same currency as the cash flows, and adjusted for a risk premium to reflect both the increase in risk of investing in equities and the risk specific to the CGU.
-The pre-tax, risk-adjusted discount rate applied to these cash flow projections for WM is 10% (2019: 10%).
-The pre-tax, risk-adjusted discount rate applied to these cash flow projections for FA is 10% (2019: 10%).
+The pre-tax, risk-adjusted discount rate applied to these cash flow projections for WM is 12.0% (2021: 10.5%).
+The pre-tax, risk-adjusted discount rate applied to these cash flow projections for FA is 12.0% (2021: 10.5%).

-The terminal value of WM after the five year projection period has been calculated using a growth rate of 2.0% (2019: 2.0%) which is determined by Management based on their assessment of expected long term annual growth for the software industry.
+The terminal value of WM after the five year projection period has been calculated using a growth rate of 2.0% (2021: 2.0%) which is determined by Management based on their assessment of expected long term annual growth for the software industry.

-The terminal value of FA after the five year projection period has been calculated using growth rate of 1.0% (2019: 1.0%) which is determined by Management based on their assessment of expected long term annual growth for the software industry.
+The terminal value of FA after the five year projection period has been calculated using growth rate of 1.0% (2021: 1.0%) which is determined by Management based on their assessment of expected long term annual growth for the software industry.
 In the comparative year no terminal value was included.

-Cost of sales and expenses are based on detailed knowledge of the business, historic activity and detailed plans for the 2020 year.
+Cost of sales and expenses are based on detailed knowledge of the business, historic activity and detailed plans for the 2023 year.
 This has been extrapolated in future years based on knowledge and assumptions around the growth in revenue and the level of expense required to support this.

-Given the dynamic and evolving nature of COVID-19, limited recent experience of the economic and financial impacts of such a pandemic, and the short duration between the declaration of the pandemic and the preparation of these financial statements, changes to the estimates and outcomes that have been applied in the measurement of the Group's assets and liabilities may arise in the future.
+Given the dynamic and evolving nature of COVID-19 and the continued economic and financial impacts of the pandemic, changes to the estimates and outcomes that have been applied in the measurement of the Group's assets and liabilities may arise in the future.
 However during the pandemic, the Group's clients continued to experience our usual high service levels, without disruption.
 Equally, amid market volatility, the Group maintained robust financial and operational performance throughout the reporting period.
 Further, the Group's investment in product and recent acquisitions positions it well for future growth.